A Diamond-Shaped UFO Over America's Only Nuclear Weapons Assembly Facility

 | Location | Carson County, Texas — 15 miles northeast of Amarillo |

-The Pantex Plant UFO incident refers to a September 2015 encounter at the Pantex nuclear weapons facility near Amarillo, Texas, in which security personnel tracked a diamond-shaped unidentified object by ground surveillance radar, photographed it, and sent the images to Sandia National Laboratories for analysis.
-A partial declassification in May 2026 released two pages of the six-page incident report — including the radar image and Sandia's enhanced photographs.
-The conclusions from that analysis remain classified.
+The Pantex Plant UFO incident refers to a September 2015 encounter at the Pantex nuclear weapons facility near Amarillo, Texas, in which security personnel tracked a diamond-shaped unidentified object by ground surveillance radar, locked down the site, and chased the object for several miles as it drifted silently north.
+Video was sent to Sandia National Laboratories for analysis, and all evidence was handed to the FBI.
+The full six-page incident report was released on 10 July 2026 — but Sandia's conclusions about what the object was are still not public.

 The Pantex Plant doesn't appear in many news stories.
 That's largely by design.
 It sits on the flat plains of the Texas panhandle, visible from miles away but reachable only through multiple security checkpoints.
 Officially, it assembles and disassembles U.S. nuclear warheads.
 Unofficially, it is the most nuclear-sensitive piece of real estate in America — every warhead that enters or leaves the U.S. nuclear arsenal passes through there.